ipspace/netlab/docs/caveats.md

 * Ansible automation of Aruba AOS-CX requires the installation of the [ArubaNetworks Ansible Collection](https://galaxy.ansible.com/arubanetworks/aoscx) with `ansible-galaxy collection install arubanetworks.aoscx`.
 * Limitations of the Aruba AOS-CX Simulator can be found [here](https://feature-navigator.arubanetworks.com/), selecting *CX Simulator* as platform.
+* It seems Aruba AOS-CX Simulator is not able to generate ICMP Fragmentation-Needed messages.

 ### VRF and L3VPN Caveats